rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 ## Starting the service

-Without further delay start the service:
+Without further delay, let's start the service:

 ```
 $ sudo systemctl enable glusterfsd.service
 $ sudo systemctl start glusterfsd.service
 ```

-We are ready to join the 2 nodes to the same pool.
+We are ready to join the two nodes to the same pool.

 This command is to be performed only once on a single node (here on node1):